abuaminuu/overiq-codes/README.md

 # hello-world1
 My new repository
-Thos is my new commit and i did it because am currently hungry on github.
+This is my new commit and i did it because am currently hungry on github.